ravenscroftj/ravenscroftj.github.io/content/PKM/Digital Gardens.md

+---
+created: 2024-01-28T21:28
+updated: 2024-02-03T22:05
+---
 Digital gardens are typically websites consisting of densely interconnected notes similar to [[Second Brain]] and [[zettelkasten]].
-A digital garden is normally public-facing.
+A digital garden is normally public-facing and part of a [[Learning in Public]] strategy.
+Therefore, many of the articles are unfinished works.

 ## cool digital gardens